Niels Borch Jensen

 Niels Borch Jensen founded his Copenhagen print studio in 1979 and since that time he has established a reputation as one of the world’s leading producers and publishers of prints.

-Over some 46 years Niels Borch Jensen has collaborated with more than 162 leading international artists, creating prints with luminaries such as William Anastasi, Georg Baselitz, Huma Bhabha, Tacita Dean, Thomas Demand, Olafur Eliasson, Gunter Förg, Carsten Höller, Ragnar Kjartansson, Per Kirkeby, Julie Mehretu, Tal R, Al Taylor and Danh Vo, amongst many others.
+Over some 46 years Niels Borch Jensen has collaborated with more than 162 leading international artists, creating prints with luminaries such as Marina Adams, William Anastasi, Georg Baselitz, Huma Bhabha, Tacita Dean, Thomas Demand, Olafur Eliasson, Gunter Förg, Keith Haring, Carsten Höller, Martin Kippenberger, Per Kirkeby, Ragnar Kjartansson, Julie Mehretu, Albert Oehlen, Tal R, Al Taylor and Danh Vo, Stanley Whitney, amongst many others.
 Through this process he has amassed a comprehensive archive of a diverse array of prints.
-While a collection of prints editioned between 1979 and 1987 are held in the Vejle Art Museum in Denmark, the remaining collection of over 4000 works form his ongoing archive.
-They represent a print from every edition he has produced since that time, and it is currently valued at over 4,5 million euros.
+While a collection of prints editioned between 1979 and 1987 are held in the Vejle Art Museum in Denmark, the remaining collection of over 4700 works form his ongoing archive.
+They represent a print from every edition he has produced since that time.

 There is a strong contingent of European artists represented in the archive, including a large proportion of works by Scandinavian artists, as well as artists from North and South America.
 This is due in part to Jensen’s extensive artistic network that extends from Copenhagen to Berlin, London, New York and Mexico City.